 James F. Cleary, 92, of County Highway 126, Amsterdam, NY; passed away Sunday, February 9, 2020 at River Ridge Living Center in Amsterdam.

-To plant a memorial tree in honor of James F "Jim" Cleary, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James F "Jim" Cleary, please visit our Heartfelt Sympathies Store.

 Born in the Town of Hartwick, Otsego County on October 30, 1927, he was the son of the late Joseph M. and Bertha M. Cleary.